DarkCaster/Perpetual/docs/op_annotate.md

 ## Tailoring Annotation Generation for Specific Project Files

 You can instruct LLM to alter annotation for specific file in a way you want.
-This may help to produce better and more consise annotations, remove non-relevant info, or to draw attention to a specific place in the code.
-This work different with different models, Anthropic models seem to provide best results for this.
+This may help to produce better and more concise annotations, remove non-relevant info, or to draw attention to a specific place in the code.
+This works differently with different models, Anthropic models seem to provide best results for this.
 Add the following comment near the beginning of your source file (example):

 ```go
 // NOTE for summarization: the summary for this file must only say "This file contains `GoPrompts` struct that implement `Prompts` interface.
 Consider not to use methods from this file directly.", nothing else.
 ```

 You may add similar notes to other code parts.
-LLM will use that hint to alter generated annotation, it is specifically instructed to do that.
+LLM will use that hint to alter generated annotation, as it is specifically instructed to do so.

 ## Configuration